kaedroho/django-modelsearch/docs/backends.md

 }
 ```

-If you have disabled auto-update, you must run the [](rebuild_modelsearch_index) command on a regular basis to keep the index in sync with the database.
+If you have disabled auto-update, you must run the `rebuild_modelsearch_index` command on a regular basis to keep the index in sync with the database.

 (modelsearch_backends_atomic_rebuild)=